When I was asking questions about the history of Taliesin (as I often do). But, to start off: this post is about the photo at the top of this page.

 Randolph C. Henning, ed. and with commentary.
 At Taliesin: Newspaper Columns by Frank Lloyd Wright and the Taliesin Fellowship, 1934-1937 (Southern Illinois University Press, Carbondale and Edwardsville, Illinois, 1991), 20-21.

 That change made everything you see in the upper half of the photograph different.
-And everything you see in the lower part of the photo is different because he removed the wall and the door.
+And everything you see in the lower part of the photo is different because of the removed wall and door.

 That wall, though.
 I’ve spent a lot of energy on trying to figure out when, exactly, he had it removed.
 And I’ve tried to figure out what was going on underneath it, allowing it to stand without damaging the floor.
 Because looking at its possible dimensions (I think it was about 1’x5’x10’—30cm x 1.5m x 3m, or so), the wall (built in limestone) probably weighed around a ton (just over 900 kg).

-But I’ve checked and there’s nothing that looks beefed up in the floor below, and there’s no wall below taking the weight.
+But I’ve checked, and there’s no wall below taking the weight.
 You’d think that he would have done something to the floor below to hold something that heavy, but no.

-And, while I often say that “Taliesin keeps its history within its walls”, in this case you don’t see anything that tells you a wall was there.
+There’s nothing around this area that tells you a wall was there.
 I’ve walked along the floor (probably even gotten on my hands and knees and crawled along it).
-There’s nothing there that lets you a substantial wall, about a foot wide, once stood on it.
-While normally at Taliesin, you can’t just hack a stone wall down and not leave a footprint, that’s not what’s going on here.
+There’s nothing there that lets you know that a substantial wall, about a foot wide, once stood on it.
+While normally at Taliesin, you can’t just hack a stone wall down and not leave a footprint.
+But, that’s not what’s going on here.

 I think what might have happened is that Wright rebuilt the living quarters in 1925, and after it was done, decided to add the stone wall on top of the preexisting stone floor.
 Then he later decided to get rid of it.